selfrefactor/rambda/docs/README.md

 It applies function `fn` to input `x` and returns `x`.

 One use case is debugging in the middle of `R.compose`.
-One use case is debugging in the middle of `R.compose`.

 <a title="redirect to Rambda Repl site" href="https://rambda.now.sh?const%20list%20%3D%20%5B1%2C%202%2C%203%5D%0A%0AR.compose(%0A%20%20R.map(x%20%3D%3E%20x%20*%202)%0A%20%20R.tap(console.log)%2C%0A%20%20R.filter(x%20%3D%3E%20x%20%3E%201)%0A)(list)%0A%2F%2F%20%3D%3E%20%602%60%20and%20%603%60%20will%20be%20logged">Try this <strong>R.tap</strong> example in Rambda REPL</a>